michaeltelford/leaderboard_aggregate_api/README.md

 - Set `ENV=production` (in `.env`) - also check the other var values
 - Run `bundle exec rake aggregate` (to produce `aggregated_results.json`)
+- Port 80 is not currently in use

 ### Starting the app

+**Note**: On some systems like Ubuntu, you may need to run the below script as `sudo`.

 Start the app from the root of this repo by running the `./run.sh` script (which uses the `Procfile`) to start the following: